Mathics3/mathics-development-guide/docs/extending/code-overview/python-modules.rst

 A Mathics Builtin is implemented one of a particular kind of Python class.
-Within these classes class variables give properties of the builtin class such as the Builtin's Attributes, it Information text, among other things.
+Within these classes class variables give properties of the builtin class such as the Builtin's Attributes, Information text, among other things.